termstandard/colors/README.md

 ## Terminals that parse ANSI color sequences, but approximate them to 256 palette

-- xterm (but doing it wrong: "it uses nearest color in RGB colour space, with a usualfalse assumption about orthogonal axes")
+- xterm (but doing it wrong: "it uses nearest color in RGB color space, with a usualfalse assumption about orthogonal axes")
 - [urxvt aka rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) -
   since